LeafSide FAQ (Frequently Asked Questions)

 Typical studies on fresh vs frozen nutrition include: https://www.sciencedirect.com/science/article/pii/S0889157517300418 and https://onlinelibrary.wiley.com/doi/full/10.1111/j.1365-2621.1999.tb15943.x

-Our meals contain no extra preservatives or additives!
-Many of our ingredients are shelf-stable due to a special freeze-drying process that removes the moisture content from the whole plant-based foods.
-This helps maximize the nutrient content and keep the ingredients safe to consume without adding any unnatural preservatives or extra ingredients to our products.
+LeafSide meals contain absolutely NO preservatives or additives!
+Many of our ingredients are shelf-stable due to a special freeze-drying process that removes the moisture content from whole plant-based foods.
+This helps maximize the nutrient content and keep the ingredients safe to consume, without adding any unnatural preservatives or extra ingredients to our products.

 We’re currently based in Tempe, Arizona, and that’s where our meal packs are made.
-All ingredients — organic and conventional — are from USA vendors, and in particular, all organic ingredients are USDA certified organic.
+The majority of our ingredients — organic and conventional — are from USA vendors, and in particular, all organic ingredients are USDA-certified organic.

 Yes!
 Each pack contains a full meal portion, averaging around 500 kCal up to 690 kCal (“calories”).